Nmeng01/web-app-CSCI-UA-474/README.md

 Creating an NYU Computer Science Course Search app that helps curate student academic journeys with user-centric features and intuitive academic insights.

+## How to run

+To run this app locally, make a clone of this repository and navigate to it in your terminal.
+Open a virtual environment and install all the dependencies.
+Then, type the command "python app.py" and you will get a URL to access the app.
+Copy and paste this URL into a browser and you should be able to access the app.

 ## User stories

 For a detailed view of our user stories and to track our progress, visit our [Issues page](https://github.com/Nmeng01/web-app-CSCI-UA-474/issues)